pyflosic/pyflosic/INSTALL.md

 $ git clone https://github.com/pyflosic/pyflosic.git
 ```

-You need to add pyflosic to your PYTHONPATH enviroment variable globally or in bash/job scripts.
+You need to add pyflosic to your PYTHONPATH environment variable globally or in bash/job scripts.

 ```bash
 export PYTHONPATH=[path_to_pyflosic]/pyflosic/src/:$PYTHONPATH